A Brief Introduction To CANopen

 In industrial control terms CANopen is a "Fieldbus", such as DeviceNet, Smart Distributed Systems, InterBus-S and others.
 Some applications use derivations from RS485 for similar embedded networks.
 However, with RS485 the network designer / developer needs to invent many communication routines whereas CANopen features a pre-defined set of network communication functionality.

 As the basis technology is included in so many low-cost and low to medium-performance components, it is well suited for cost-sensitive / high-volume applications, other applications using 8-bit to 16-bit microcontrollers and low-power applications.
-Some typical applications are shown in our listing of application examples.
+Some typical applications are shown in our listing of

 The functionality provided by CANopen allows the configuration of each network node by a network master or configuration tool.
 The configuration parameters set the communication behavior of a device and allow to set which process data is stuffed where (data field) into which message (message identifier) and when this message is triggered.
 Typical message trigger events can be a detection in the change-of-state of the process data or a repetitive timer (e.g. transmit every 100ms).